H-1B Application Process

 Please review Estimated Processing Times when choosing a Requested Start Date and End of Employment Issues when choosing a Requested End Date.
 ISSS can request up to 3 years on each H-1B petition.
 To avoid cost for return transportation, only request dates for which you have funding.
 The End Date for Faculty and Post Doctoral Fellows must match the appoinment/contract letter.

-4. Upon determination that the higher of either the prevailing or actual wage is being paid to the employee, ISSS begins LCA process and sends to Human Resources a request for posting notice confirmation (this is not a posting for recruitment purposes).
+- Upon determination that the higher of either the prevailing or actual wage is being paid to the employee, ISSS begins LCA process and begins the posting notice process (this is not a posting for recruitment purposes).
 Please note that certification of an LCA takes a minimum of seven days.

 - Once University Counsel notifies ISSS that no Deemed Export License is required, the LCA has been certified by DOL, and ISSS has a complete application, ISSS begins processing the I-129 and supporting letter for the H-1B petition.
 This step of the process may take several business days.

 - When the application process is complete, the H-1B petition is compiled, checks are attached and the petition is submitted to the United States Citizenship and Immigration Service (USCIS) via UPS.
 If petition is being premium processed (optional process for an additional $1225 above the required $325 [all petitions] and $500 [initial and transfer petitions only] fees), we expect a response from the USCIS within 15 days of USCIS’ receipt of petition.
 The response can be an approval notice, a request for further evidence, or an intent to deny the petition.

 - The hiring department, Human Resources and the H-1B applicant will be notified via email when ISSS receives the Receipt Notice and Approval Notice from USCIS.